-The Diocese of Broken Bay has established Pastoral Care and Student Discipline Policies which are implemented by all schools in the Diocese.
+The Diocese of Broken Bay has established Pastoral Care and Student Discipline Policies including Student Welfare and Anti-Bullying, which are implemented by all schools in the Diocese.

 The implementation of these policies is monitored by the Catholic Schools Office.